pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 As the delivery rider I hired picked up the other box - the one containing My Flower - to deliver to my friend, for the first time during my series of relocation, I felt, sad, because I knew this time, it was truly goodbye.

 During all these life admin I was still working remotely for the Mexico role and dialing into meetings, by the time I had finished everything and got on a taxi to the airport, I was exhausted and sleep-deprived.
 Both my hands were covered in cuts and I got a stye so swollen I could barely open my eyes.
-Not a great look, but it didn't matter, for there was no one around.
+Not a great look, but it didn't matter, for there was no one  else around.
 The airport was nearly empty, with only a handful of other passengers, all in hazmat suits.
 I was the only passenger just wearing a surgical mask.

 The flight took off, and I fell into a deep slumber.
 As I closed my eyes, China vanished into the clouds, and My Flower vanished from my mind.